-US braces for first hurricane season storm
+Year's first named Atlantic storm hits US

 - Hurricane Maria batters Puerto Rico

-It is forecast to drop as much as 30cm (12in) of rain across Mississippi to western Georgia and to bring storm swells of about 60-120cm (2-4ft) to low-lying areas.
+Alberto is forecast to drop as much as 30cm (12in) of rain across Mississippi to western Georgia and to bring storm swells of about 60-120cm (2-4ft) to low-lying areas.

-Alberto comes during the Memorial Day weekend, and is expected to affect travel on Monday, when many people will return from their holidays.

 It is the first named storm of the season, with 21 other names still to be used, including Beryl, Ernesto, Kirk, Nadine and Rafael.

 Last year, a number of deadly hurricanes hit the US and Caribbean.

 Puerto Rico, for example, is still struggling with its recovery efforts following major infrastructure damage from Hurricane Maria in October.